All Episodes

 I guess I shouldn't be surprised, but I must admit that I am.

-So here's the story from the Associated Press uh cleared about 8 o'clock last night, some 6,000 National Guard personnel in Louisiana and Mississippi who would be able to uh available to help deal with the aftermath of Hurricane Katrina are in Iraq, highlighting the changing role of America's part-time soldiers.
+Some 6,000 National Guard personnel in Louisiana and Mississippi who would be able to avail to help deal with the aftermath of Hurricane Katrina are in Iraq, highlighting the changing role of America's part-time soldiers.

-Pentagon spokesman Lawrence Dorita said the Gulf states have adequate National Guard units to handle the hurricane needs, with at least 60% of the guard available in every state.
+Pentagon spokesman Lawrence Dorita said the Gulf states have adequate National Guard units to handle the hurricane needs with at least 60% of the Guard available in every state.

-All right, this has the and my Michael Barone.
+All right, this has the Michael Barone.

-Let me let me preface it by saying this.
+Let me preface it by saying this.

-He's looking at the list of nominees for president in the uh Republican and Democrat parties in the 2008 race.
+He's looking at the list of nominees for president in the Republican and Democrat parties in the 2008 race.

-And he's looking at them, and he sees mostly moderates, and he advanced the notion that maybe we are uh actually uh heading toward an end to all of the the really ribaled partisanism and uh uh partisanship that that has been taking place.
+And he advanced the notion that maybe we are actually hitting toward an end to all of the really ribald partisanism and partisanship that has been taking place.

-I I I think I think it's a mistake to look at early nominees or potential nominees, early candidates from either party and say, hmm, they're they're really not ideologues in either sense, so maybe we're seeing the end of partisanship.
+Because the presidential nominee, like Hillary Clinton, and I disagree with this, I think it's a mistake to look at early nominees or potential nominees, early candidates from either party and say, hmm, they're really not ideologues in either sense.

-I wouldn't call Hillary a moderate for one thing, and she's the Democrat front runner, and uh but McCain being in there and Hegel being in there is uh one of the points that Baron makes.
+But McCain being in there and Hegel being in there is one of the points that Barone makes.

 But let's just grant him his point for the sake of it.

-If there's anything we can all put our arms around and shake hands on, say this is gonna say require joint effort, and this has nothing to do with politics.
+Looking at these pictures coming out of the Gulf Coast area today, I think, okay, if there's anything anybody could rally around, if there's anything we could all put our arms around and shake hands on and say, this is going to say, require joint effort, and this has nothing to do with politics.

 This is a genuine human disaster.